jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 rpki1/roa/XXXX

-XXXX is a string representing the "handle" property of a ROA, as described in (#common_data_members).
+XXXX is a string representing the "handle" property of a ROA, as described in (#roa_object_class).
 The following URL would be used to find information for a ROA that exactly matches the "8a848ab0729f0f4f0173ba2013bc5eb3" handle:

-For example:

 ```
 https://example.net/rdap/rpki1/roa/8a848ab0729f0f4f0173ba2013bc5eb3